NetickNetworking/NetickDocumentation/articles/how-to-write-a-transport-wrapper.md

 }
 ```

-Let's add a few fields which we will be important in the functionality of the transport.
+Let's add a few fields which will be important in the functionality of the transport.

 ```csharp
   private NetworkDriver                                                                            _driver;